 About the Prenatal-to-3 Policy Impact Center

 With initial support from the Pritzker Children’s Initiative, a project of the J.B. and M.K.
-Pritzker Family Foundation, The University of Texas at Austin established the Prenatal-to-3 Policy Impact Center at the LBJ School of Public Affairs.
+Pritzker Family Foundation, and the Buffett Early Childhood Fund, The University of Texas at Austin established the Prenatal-to-3 Policy Impact Center at the LBJ School of Public Affairs.
 The Impact Center is led by Dr. Cynthia Osborne, Associate Dean and Director of the Child and Family Research Partnership at the LBJ School.
-Read about the official launch during the National Conference of State Legislatures’ 2019 annual Legislative Summit.
-(Click for photos on Facebook.)
+(Read about the official launch during the National Conference of State Legislatures’ 2019 annual Legislative Summit.
+See on Facebook.)

 The Impact Center aims to be an integral resource that policy leaders, scholars, advocates, and funders can turn to for meaningful data, reliable evidence, and opportunities for collaboration across the field.
 These insights will help states shape early childhood policies related to maternal and child health, parenting and family supports, and early learning environments.

 "I applaud the pioneering work of the Prenatal-to-3 Policy Impact Center and am eager to embark on this exciting journey in early childhood policy.
 In order to spur and sustain transformational change, state legislative leaders need trusted research partners, reliable evidence, and opportunities for collaboration to identify effective solutions that support infants, toddlers, and their families.” -- former Washington State Representative Ruth Kagi, a member of the new Impact Center’s National Advisory Council.